jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 How it works
 ------------

 The C-ESM-EP code (from a reference code version) is partially copied to $SUMBIT_DIR/cesemp_lite/, which becomes the root C-ESM-EP directory for that simulation.
 At TGCC, this reference C-ESM-EP code is located on ~igcmg/Tools.
-On spirit, for the time being, you must provide the location of yur own reference version.
+At IDRIS, it is at /gpfswork/rech/psl/commun/Tools/cesmep.
+On spirit, for the time being, you must provide the location of your own reference version.

 The C-ESM-EP comparison that is ran is by default 'run_comparison' and, in directory cesmep_lite/, that comparison name is further prefixed by your JobName (this matters when looking for outputs, see below)